aevitas/flakeid/README.md

 Snowflake IDs were originally introduced by Twitter in 2010 as unique, decentralized IDs for Tweets.
 Their 8-byte size, ordered nature and guaranteed uniqueness make them ideal to use as resource identifiers.
 Since then, many applications at various scale have adopted Snowflake-esque identifiers.

 This repository contains an implementation of decentralized, K-ordered Snowflake IDs based on [the Discord Snowflake specification](https://discord.com/developers/docs/reference).
-The implementation heavily focuses on high-throughput, supporting upwards of 10.000 unique generations per second on commodity hardware.
+The implementation heavily focuses on high-throughput, supporting upwards of 10.000 unique generations per second on commodity hardware (up to the theoretical limit of around 4 million per second).

 You can grab the latest stable version from NuGet: